SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/an-post/index.md

 > 📘 *Note*
 >
-> *An Post do not support consignment services; all services are single-package services only.
+> *An Post does not support consignment services; all services are single-package services only.
 Also, the Express International and Priority Post services are only available to limited destinations.*

 * **Supported incoterms**: <Glossary>DDU</Glossary>
 * **Label image formats**: <Glossary>PDF</Glossary> and <Glossary>PNG</Glossary>